 In the example above, we're asking contacts to send their name, which will look up their PID using a webhook with Airtable.

 Webhooks simply POST flow data structured as JSON to an external service every time a contact reaches a Call Webhook action.
 When a user reaches this node, we'll call the URL you've configured, passing it all of the variables collected up to that point in the flow.
 See the Flow Event webhook documentation for a full list of the values included.
-If your service returns a JSON object, we will save its values and allow you to access them in the flow using the @webhook variable prefix.
+If your service returns a JSON object, we will save its values and allow you to access the last webbook response in the flow using the

 For example, the Order Status Checker sample flow in your account asks the contact for their order number, then looks it up by POSTing it to an example external service that we've configured.
 That service responds with a JSON object similar to the following: